 What are Agave Spirits?

-You don't need to be a Margarita fanatic to know that tequila has been booming, but mezcal’s brand awareness has also risen in recent years.
+You don't need to be a Margarita fanatic to know that sales of Tequila have been booming, but Mezcal’s brand awareness has also risen in recent years.
 In fact, there are nearly a dozen different varieties of agave-based spirits available today.
-While we won’t go into each and every one, we should define the category.
+While we won’t go into them all, we should better define the category.

 The easiest way to understand agave spirits is to liken them to wine.
 They are a broad category, full of different varietals.
 Most different agave spirits are region-based, produced from the southern state of Oaxaca to the northernmost part of Sonora.
 Many agave spirits have legally protected appellations of origin, with rules to regulate production methods.